-Made-up vocabulary only known to locals, words that consist of a mix of both English and Chinese, and double-entendres that make absolutely no sense—these are just a few of the things that make Cantonese one of the hardest languages to learn.
+Made-up vocabulary known only to locals, words that consist of a mix of both English and Chinese, and double-entendres that make absolutely no sense—these are just a few of the things that make Cantonese one of the hardest languages to learn.
 So, we thought it was about time we gave you folks a quick lesson on some funny terminology, common phrases, and the latest Internet slang.
 We guarantee it will score you a few extra points with the locals!

 For someone to dive under water, it means they disappear for a long time, whether they are preoccupied with something or embarrassed by something they said or did.
-The word means that they have to “dive” down way below water, where they can't be seen or ridiculed—see, it makes total sense!
-When applying the term to real-life situations, many lovebirds would Chim Sui when they spend a lot of time with each other, while those with busy work schedules may sometimes be forced to Chim Sui for a while.
+The word means that they have to “dive” down way below water, where they cannot be seen or ridiculed—see, it makes total sense!
+When applying the term to real-life situations, many lovebirds would “cim seoi” when they spend a lot of time with each other, while those with busy work schedules may sometimes be forced to dive under water for a while.

 “Dave says he’s going to ‘cim seoi’ for a while because he wants to save up for one of those ridiculous vanity plates on his car.”